-Denver Water will begin a pipe replacement project in Downtown Littleton in February.
-This project must be complete before any streetscape or mobility enhancements are made as part of Project Downtown.
+Denver Water began a pipe replacement project in Downtown Littleton in February.
+This project had to be completed before any streetscape or mobility enhancements are made as part of Project Downtown.

-Starting in early February, Denver Water plans to replace more than 3,300 feet of pipe along several streets in the downtown area.
-Work will include lead service line replacements, hydrant replacements, and pipeline connections.
+Starting in early February, Denver Water replaced more than 3,300 feet of pipe along several streets in the downtown area.
+Work included lead service line replacements, hydrant replacements, and pipeline connections.
 Improvements to the pipe network will minimize risk of future emergencies.

 The existing waterline in Main Street is an older ductile Iron pipe that has reached its reliable lifespan.
 To reduce emergency events related to future waterline breaks it should be replaced now.